Adorabus/CLIWW/README.md

 # CLIWW
-Wraps a CLI and provides a web interface.
+Provides a remote web interface to a wrapped child process.